Evg286/IBM-Capstone-Project-Part2/README.md

-# IBM-Capstone-Project-Part2
-The final assignment in the IBM Data Science Program
+# IBM-Capstone-Project- Opening a Sushi Restaurant in Beer-Sheva, Israel